-- if you reduce your hours or

-- move to a less senior position and

-- provided you have met the two years vesting period in the Scheme

-you can take some or all of the pension benefits you have built up, helping you ease into retirement.
+- if you reduce your hours or - move to a less senior position and you can take some or all of the pension benefits you have built up, helping you ease into retirement.
 You must take any benefits you built up before 1 April 2008.